Rotation Schedules

 • 2 elective blocks to explore specific interests

-• Pediatric emergency rotation offers a robust experience at a tertiary children’s hospital
+• Pediatric emergency rotation offers a robust experience at Nationwide Children’s Hospital

 • Community medicine rotation provides concentrated experience to explore social determinants of health and serve on Wellness on Wheels (WOW)*